-Assessment: Year 12 (HSC) Course only External Assessment Weighting % Internal Assessment Weighting % 11⁄2 hour written examination consisting of: Section I - Industry Related Manufacturing Technology Section II - Industry Related Manufacturing Technology Section III - Industry Study 40 Knowledge and understanding of course content 40 • The Major Project will consist of an individual product of one or more related items and an accompanying management folio.
-The folio, which will document the development of the project, is to include a statement of intent, and details relating to design, planning, management and workplace communication, and Knowledge and skills in the design, management, communication and production of a major project ation and 60 evidence of skills and knowledge associated with the industry focus area.
-100 100 COURSE FEE(S) Year 11 (Preliminary HSC) \$6 0.00 Y 'ear 12 (HSC) \$30.00 - + Materials
+Assessment: Year 12 (HSC) Course Only External Assessment Weighting % Internal Assessmo ent Weighting % 11⁄2 hour written examination consisting of: Section I - Industry Related Manufacturing Technology Section II - Industry Related Manufacturing Technology Section III - Industry Study 40 Knowledge and underst course content anding of 40 The Major Project will consist of an individual product of one or more related items and an accompanying management folio.
+The folio, which will document the development of the project, is to include a statement of intent, and details relating to design, planning, management and workplace communication, and 60 Knowledge and skills in the design, management, communication and production of a major project 60 evidence of skills and knowledge associated with the industry focus area.
+100 100 COURSE FEE(S) Year 11 (Preliminary HSC) \$6 0.00 COURSE FEE(S) Y ear 12 (HSC) \$30.00 + - Materials